aaaton/golem/README.md

 # GoLem

-This project is a dictionary based lemmatizer written in pure go, without external dependencies.
+This project is a dictionary based lemmatizer written in go.
+Requires [git lfs](https://git-lfs.github.com) for large dictionary files.

 ### What?